kdkalvik/Lagrange/_posts/2023-11-09-NaturalParams.md

 \end{aligned}
 $$

-Here $\mathcal{L}_*(\eta)$ is the optimization function with the expectation parametrization.
+Here $\mathcal{L}_*(\eta)$ is the optimization function with the expectation parameterization.
 This relation is a consiquence of the mapping between the natural parameters $\lambda$ and the expectation parameters $\eta$ derived using the Legendre transformation.

-The advantage of this is that if we use the natural parametrization $\lambda$, for conjugate models, the natural gradient $\tilde{\nabla}_\lambda \mathcal{L}(\lambda)$ does not require explicit computation of the Fisher Information Matrix.
+The advantage of this is that if we use the natural parameterization $\lambda$, for conjugate models, the natural gradient $\tilde{\nabla}_\lambda \mathcal{L}(\lambda)$ does not require explicit computation of the Fisher Information Matrix.
 Note that the opposite is not true, i.e., the natural gradient of $$\tilde{\nabla}_\eta \mathcal{L}_*(\eta)$$ requires the explicit computation of the Fisher Information Matrix.

-Indeed, the advantage of using using natural gardients with the natural parametrization $\lambda$ in conjugate models is clear in the context of variational inference:
+Indeed, the advantage of using using natural gardients with the natural parameterization $\lambda$ in conjugate models is clear in the context of variational inference:

 $$
 \tilde{\nabla}_\lambda \mathbb{E}_q \left[ \log \frac{p(x)}{q_\lambda(x)} \right] = [G(\lambda)]^{-1} \hat{\nabla}\mathbb{E}_q [\phi(x)^\top (\eta_0-\lambda) + A(\lambda)] = \eta_0 - \lambda
 $$

 As we can see, even though we used the natural gradients, the end result did not require use to explicitly compute the Fisher Information Matrix and invert it.
-Consequently, employing the natural parametrization for the Gaussian distribution, and more broadly for exponential-family distributions with conjugate models, yields faster convergence rates and computationally efficient natural gradient updates.
+Consequently, employing the natural parameterization for the Gaussian distribution, and more broadly for exponential-family distributions with conjugate models, yields faster convergence rates and computationally efficient natural gradient updates.
 Even in scenarios involving non-conjugate likelihoods, there are distinct advantages to utilizing natural parameters.
 For further insights into non-conjugate likelihoods, refer to the work by [Khan and Lin 2017](https://arxiv.org/abs/1703.04265).

 # References